Caribbean Veterinary Schools: A Comprehensive Overview

 There are currently three Caribbean Veterinary Schools.
 They are Ross University College of Veterinary medicine, St. George’s College of Veterinary Medicine, and St. Mathew’s University School of Veterinary Medicine.

 Let’s start with an overview Caribbean veterinary college called Ross University.
 Ross has been accredited since 2011 and is on the small island of St. Kitts.
 Ross has an accelerated curriculum which means that they have 3 semesters starting per year, unlike most other vet schools that have one start date in the fall.
 There are students like Elizabeth who choose to attend RUSVM for this exact reason.
 Then there are students like Stephanie (now a practicing DVM in her home state), who applied 3 years in a row to US vet schools without gaining an acceptance letter.
 Finally, she decided to apply to Ross University and got in on her first try.
+Most Ross students love the experience.
+Just like this veterinarian who graduated from Ross University College of Veterinary Medicine.

 Some positive aspects about Ross University College of Veterinary Medicine.